 When we are creating a new test or extending/maintaining an old one, we like to iterate several times - modifying the test and trying it out - until we get the result we want.

 To start a trial run, click the DRY RUN button at the bottom of the editor.
-You will be prompted to choose between running remotely (the default) or locally.
-There are several good reasons you may want to run locally, but for now we leave it on remote.

 Now that we know that our test is configured correctly, we can run it at scale.
 To do that: